-A Kreg Jig Mini is the perfect tool for making hard-to-reach repairs, adding pocket holes to assembled DIY projects and even building DIY furniture.
+Learn how to use a Kreg Jig Mini!
+It’s perfect for making hard-to-reach repairs, adding pocket holes to assembled projects and even building DIY furniture.

 You may also enjoy these 9 Solutions to Common Pocket Hole Problems.

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

 I received the Kreg Mini Jig Pocket Hole Kit in exchange for my honest review.
 All thoughts and opinions are my own.

 A few weeks ago Mark posted a comment on the 9 Pocket Hole Mistakes You Don’t Want to Make post.
 His comment wasn’t about a pocket hole mistake he had made, instead he professed his pocket hole love for the Kreg Jig Mini and I can’t wait to share with you all of the ways he uses the jig!
 Mark says:

 I have used this item so many times with hard-to-reach repairs.
 My parents have had a small motel for 40 years, and I do all the upkeep!”

 Where Can I Use the Kreg Jig Mini?